 When these fleas bit any victim, the plague is transmitted to the victim as well.

 3 Benefits of the Plague – Yes there were actual benefits!

 Because the plague killed many millions there was a shortage of labor so wages rapidly increased due to the demand for labor – simple economics demand was greater than supply!

-- Vegetation, plant life and the environment improved as there were less people.
+- Vegetation, plant life, and the environment improved as there were fewer people.

-- Medieval peasants living and working condition were greatly lifted as they were better paid.
+- Medieval peasants living and working conditions were greatly lifted as they were better paid.